About Marie-Curie Postdoctoral Fellowships

 Please contact the relevant EU Programmes Manager as early as possible to ensure you receive information about the supports available (budgeting, review services, tailored guidance).

 • For Micro & Nano Systems PI’s and applicants contact Louise Burgoyne (email@example.com).

 • For Photonics PI’s and applicants contact Martin O’Connell (firstname.lastname@example.org).

-The deadline for Postdoctoral Fellowship applications for this year is Wednesday September 15th, 2021 – 5pm CEST.
+The deadline for the Postdoctoral Fellowship applications for this year is September 13th, 2023 – 5pm CEST.